Dhanka: Uttar Pradesh

-In Uttar Pradesh, Dhanka are given Scheduled Caste status and at the time of the 2011 Census of India, their population was 651,355 people.
+In Uttar Pradesh, Dhanuk are given Scheduled Caste status and at the time of the 2011 Census of India, their population was 651,355 people.

 There is some ambiguity in the use of the term dhanuk in the state.
 As per some scholars, this cast was largely associated with the scheduled tribe Bhil.
 However, some scholars like Professor Susan Wadley have described the Dhanuk as a "midwife caste".
 Janet Chawla has noted that using the term for midwives and people who work with trash "highlights the idea that birth-related work.

 Sarah Pinto, an anthropologist, has noted that most people are engaged in agricultural work.
 She believes that there is an "overidentification of caste with iconic labour" and being more a reflection of the worldviews of both Brahmins and the later British colonisers than of reality.